2025 Slovakia–Ukraine gas dispute

-The Slovak-Ukraine gas dispute was a major diplomatic and energy security crisis that began on January 1, 2025, following the expiration of the five-year natural gas transit contract between the Russian state-owned energy company Gazprom and Ukraine's Naftogaz.
+The 2025 Slovakia–Ukraine gas dispute was a major diplomatic and energy security crisis that began on January 1, 2025, following the expiration of the five-year natural gas transit contract between the Russian state-owned energy company Gazprom and Ukraine's Naftogaz.

 The cessation of gas transit through the Ukrainian pipeline network, a route that supplied gas to several Central and Southern European countries, including Slovakia, led to a sharp dispute between the governments of Slovakia and Ukraine.

 Background

 For decades, the Soviet-era pipeline network running through Ukraine served as a crucial transit route for Russian gas to Europe.
 Despite the 2022 Russian invasion of Ukraine, gas transit continued under a contract signed in 2019, providing Ukraine with significant revenue and offering a reliable supply to European countries like Austria, Hungary, and Slovakia, which remained heavily dependent on Russian pipeline gas.

-Ukraine announced its decision not to renew the transit contract after its expiration on January 1, 2025, citing its policy of cutting off funding sources for the Russian war machine and aligning with the EU's goal of energy independence.
+Ukraine announced its decision not to renew the transit contract after its expiration on January 1, 2025, citing its policy of cutting off funding sources for Russia's war effort and aligning with the EU's goal of energy independence.

 The expired contract was a five-year "ship-or-pay" agreement between Russia's Gazprom and Ukraine's Naftogaz, initially obligating Gazprom to pay for the transit of 40 billion cubic meters (bcm) of gas per year.
 By the contract's final year, actual flows had dropped significantly (to approximately 14-15 bcm in 2024) but Ukraine continued to receive full transit fees.
 The contract's termination eliminated this guaranteed revenue stream, costing Ukraine an estimated $450–$500 million annually.

 This move put immediate economic pressure on Slovakia, which relied on the pipeline for a significant portion of its gas supply and earned an estimated hundreds of millions of euros annually in transit fees from the gas flowing onward to other European destinations.
 The transit halt meant that roughly 5% of the European Union's total gas supply, heavily concentrated in Central and Southern Europe, needed to be immediately replaced by alternative routes.

-The Dispute
+Dispute

 On January 1, 2025, gas transit through Ukraine to Slovakia, Austria, and Hungary ceased.
 While most European Union countries had largely diversified their energy supply following the 2022 invasion, the halt disproportionately affected Slovakia due to its high reliance on the pipeline and its geographical location.